 Health and Safety

 Health and Safety is important but should not overshadow your day.
 The key is to be aware of the risks and plan around them.
-LEAF works closely with the Health and Safety Executive (HSE) to ensure the information and support we are providing to host farmers are in line with HSE guidelines.
+LEAF works closely with the Health and Safety Executive (HSE) to ensure the information and support we are providing to host farmers is in line with HSE guidelines.
 Here is some key information to help you.

 Tell your insurance company what you are doing - you need a minimum of £5 million public liability insurance